paulhenrique/frameworks/README.md

 ## Access

-The paper is disponible in: https://drive.ifsp.edu.br/s/CoQpCEY3zC00jw6
+The paper is available in: https://drive.ifsp.edu.br/s/CoQpCEY3zC00jw6

 Access to see the result: https://paulhenrique.github.io/frameworks/